tetratelabs/istio-distro.io/content/en/mgmt-tasks/install-istio-and-manage-multiple-istioctl/_index.md

 ### Supporting Multiple Clusters

-The getmesh tool connects to the kubernetes cluster pointed to by the default kubernetes config file.
+The GetMesh tool connects to the kubernetes cluster pointed to by the default kubernetes config file.
 Switch between these using `kubectl config use-context`.

 If the `KUBECONFIG` environment variable is set, that then takes precedence.

 ### Supporting Multiple istioctl versions

-We recommend always using `getmesh` to invoke `istioctl`.
+We recommend always using `GetMesh` to invoke `istioctl`.

-getmesh eases switching between multiple versions of istioctl, and does version compatibility and configuration checks to ensure that only certified Istio is deployed.
+GetMesh eases switching between multiple versions of istioctl, and does version compatibility and configuration checks to ensure that only certified Istio is deployed.

 Refer to [Istio documentation](https://istio.io/latest/docs/reference/commands/istioctl) for the latest istioctl commands and options.